ozchamo/YAKKO/README.md

 ---

-## CURRENT VERSION: 5.02 (20230321.2053)
+## CURRENT VERSION: 6.00 (20230712.0241)
 What's new?

-WHAT, 5.0?!!!
-WOWZA!
-WHY?
-- This version rearranges the installation of required packages in preparation for a feature in BETA - the capability of building in disconnected fashion!
-  (This will require a registry properly configured.)
+And so it is that I brand this "6.0":
-- Tested on RHEL 9.1 and Fedora 37 (F37 is all good now)
+- Tested on RHEL 9.2 and Fedora 38
-- Added changing of OpenShift installer output verbosity (because sometimes there can be trouble...)
-- Added links to your cluster in console.redhat.com on the 'yakko' text dashboard and on the http service
-- Added a new option "yakko buildcluster" - this allows you to feed a cluster configuration file as the automatic base to build from (the file needs to be in the format that .lastyakkobuild creates after build a cluster).
-- Tested with OCP 4.12 (SNO and multi-master/multi-node configs)
+- Tested with OpenShift 4.13 (SNO and multi-master/multi-node configs, including 1 master and multiple workers)
+- This version decouples the DNSmasq dependency - or in other words "bring your own DNS" Whilst you were always able to deploy your own DNS entries, yakko would would still build DNSmasq into your NetworkManager setup.
+Not ideal for static labs, but for laptops, I suggest you still deploy yakko's DNSmasq framework.
+- Cleaner DNS tests and internal use of DNS scaffolding.
+This used to always cause trouble, let me know what you find!
+- A new option for post install commands - build your cluster and if it goes well, automate post install-tasks for repeatibility.
+My post-install test harness always builds "yakkotest", and for example you may want to run 'yakko ops htpasswd myadmin mypass N' and have a new admin user 'myadmin' created automatically (that 'N' at the end means "do not delete the 'kubeadmin' user)
+- Stronger testing for service states - and yet, I still find that libvirtd sometimes needs a "Kick" to come alive again
+- Removed the question around OPEN ACCESS.
+This is not very important and can always be changed using 'yakko infra changeaccess'
 - A few bugs cleaned up here and there

-What's in the works already?
+What else is in the works?
-- Disconnected installation (but you knew this already, see above, and wish me luck!)
-- Looking at REMOTE nodes, yes!
+- Still looking at REMOTE nodes, yes!
 If only port 4789 wasn't UDP, I'd be done by now.
 If you want to participate on this, drop me a comment.
+I have done a little testing and it is dead easy, except for that all important port.

 And some of the cool features that have been there a for a while...
 - Adapt to changes in the IP address of the server (e.g. when changing wireless networks!)